Ronaldvk90/flserver/README.md

 # Welcome to my docker Freelancer server!

 The goal of this server is basically to bring a ready to run instant flserver in docker for you.
 Based on xrdp. :)
-It's a xfce rdp server with all the basic wine tooling automatically installed when running the install script on the desktop.
+It's a xfce rdp server with all the basic wine tooling automatically installed when running the installer in the xfce menu in "other".

 At building it will create a user so it won't run as root.
 Thanks to Microsoft's directplay however, i couldn't run it without network "host" mode...